AlSch092/OKPOE/README.md

 - Still requires a server (can be localhost) to feed memory addresses to the client -> This can be found in the `OffsetServer` directory, and is written as a C# project

 # How to use:
-- Inject into running process.
-For auto-injection, you'll need to 'proxy' an existing DLL which the game uses.
+- Inject into running PoE process.
 Make sure hardware ID/Offset server is running at the IP and port specified in NetLogger.hpp (static byte serverIP[]).
 - Memory addresses/Offsets are fed by a server, which also handles Hardware ID authentication & Heartbeats which are sent when certain features are activated/deactivated.